-"I would like to draw the attention of the Committee to what happened 40 years back in the Dock labour industry, where loading and unloading of cargo takes place, where they did not know when the next ship would come.
-They will not know the number of employees needed to be employed.
-So, there was a large number of workers waiting for employment.
-They were as unorganised at that time as the construction workers are today.
-Then, we had the Dock Workers Act and the Dock Workers (Regulation of Employment) Act of 1948.
+Act of 1948.
 This former Act today has enabled a certain regularity of employment and equitable distribution of employment, category-wise.
 And so, this has enabled the workers to grow in strength, so that the dock workers today are one of the most well-organised people.
 Following this, we also have got the Matari workers in Maharashtra and Andhra Pradesh, for whom you can bring in such a Bill, and regulate their employment.
-We want the same type of an Act here.
+We want the same type of an Act here."

-2.10 Pointing out the drawbacks in the Bill which had been introduced in Parliament, the representative of the petitioners further stated before the Committee as under:-
+2.10 Pointing out the drawbacks in the Bill, which, had been introced in Parliament, the representative of the petitioners further stated fore the Committee as under ;----

-"Even if the Bill before Parliament is passed, will it ensure, for example, gratuity to the workers - because it says that it will apply to any establishment having 50 workers per day.
-But the point is that after the work ceases, the workers and employers go away.
+2 To"Even if the Bill before Parliament is passed, will it ensure, for example, gratuity to the workers-because it says that it will apply to any establishment having 50 workers per day.
+But the point is that after the work ceases, the workers and reptesent employers go away.
 How then do we guarantee these facilities including health insurance.
-So, though this Bill calls itself 'Building and Construction Workers (Regulation of Employment) Bill", there is nothing there by way of regulation of employment of workers.
+So, though this Bill calls itself Building and Construction Workers (Regulation of Employment) Bill', there is nothing there by way of regulation of employment of workers.
 This Bill is directed towards safety and certain conditions of service while they are at work.
-But the problem with construction workers is not merely related to work.
+But which m the problem with construction workers is not merely related to work.
 There are questions like payment of wages, welfare etc., about which this Bill is silent.
 That is why we think that anything short of a tripartite system of management, of administration and even composition of committees will not serve the purpose for which any legislation is made.
-That is why we think it is necessary to have a legislation of this type recommended by us.
+That is why we think it is necessary to have a legislation of this type recommended by us."

-2.11 Giving details of the draft legislation prepared by the petitioners, a representation of the petitioners stated before the Committee:-
+2.11 Giving details of the draft legislation prepared by the petitioners, representation of the petitioners stated before the Committee :--

 "The scheme that we have proposed is something like that.
 When workers are registered for employment, the employer can set aside a portion of the wage, for this purpose.
 The workers can have a system envisaged on the pattern of the Dock Labour Board system.
 The employer fixes the wages to be paid and the Board know it; it is the Board which gives the wages to the workers.
 Otherwise all sorts of pitfalls will be there in the implementation.

-Registration within the framework of tripartite registration having a provision for registration, licensing and so on, should be there.
+Regist on wathin the framework of tripartite registration having a provision for registration. licensing and so on, should be there."

-The witness further stated :-
+The witness further stated :---